 Summary of Allowable Health and Medical Expenses from IRS Publication 502 which are consistent with HUD's definition of health and medical care expenses.

-- Services of medical professionals - Surgery and medical procedures that are necessary, legal, non-cosmetic - Services of medical facilities - Hospitalization, long-term care, and in-home nursing services - Prescription medicines and insulin, but not nonprescription medicines even if recommended by a doctor - Improvements to housing directly related to medical needs (i.e., ramps for a wheelchair, handrails)

-- Substance abuse treatment programs - Psychiatric treatment - Ambulance services and some costs of transportation related to medical expenses - The cost and care of necessary equipment related to a medical condition (i.e., eyeglasses/lenses, hearing aids, crutches, and artificial teeth) - Cost and continuing care of necessary service animals - Medical insurance premiums or the cost of a health maintenance organization (HMO)

-Note: This chart provides a summary of eligible medical expenses only.
-Medical expenses are considered only to the extent they are not reimbursed by insurance or some other source.
+Services of medical professionals Surgery and medical procedures that are necessary, legal, non-cosmetic Services of medical facilities Hospitalization, long-term care, and in-home nursing services Prescription medicines and insulin, but not nonprescription medicines even if recommended by a doctor Improvements to housing directly related to medical needs (i.e., ramps for a wheelchair, handrails) Substance abuse treatment programs Psychiatric treatment Ambulance services and some costs of transportation related to medical expenses The cost and care of necessary equipment related to a medical condition (i.e., eyeglasses/lenses, hearing aids, crutches, and artificial teeth) Cost and continuing care of necessary service animals Medical insurance premiums or the cost of a health maintenance organization (HMO) Note: This chart provides a summary of eligible medical expenses only.
+Medical expenses are considered only to the extent they are not reimbursed by insurance or expenses are considered only to the extent they are not remoursed by insurance of some other source.